More than Youthful Innocence

 The titled responsion is...

-To understand what success means, you must know what it does not mean.
+To understand success, you must know what it does not mean.
 Success does not mean being rich or wealthy, it does not mean that you are good in school or at work, it does not mean you are successful in social situations, and it does not even mean that you are satisfied with your current situation.
 Success is an attitude of life that gives life meaning and purpose.

 So what are the characteristics of a successful life?
 Some people are successful because they are happy, content, and healthy.
-They do not spend their time complaining about their circumstances, they enjoy their lives and know they will get better in them.
+They do not spend their time complaining about their circumstances; they enjoy their lives and know they will get better in them.

 The good news is there are many ways to achieve success.
 Many people will choose one method of achieving their goal and follow it to the letter, but if this is your goal, I suggest you take the more challenging road.

-It's not what you say, it's how you say it.
+It's not what you say; it's how you say it.

-The truth is the kindest thing we can give folks in the end."
+The truth is the kindest thing we can give folks in the end.

 — Harriet Beecher Stowe (1811-1896)

 The titled responsion is "It's not what you say, it's how you say it."
-What follows is subject to revision, do you have any suggestions?
+What follows is subject to revision.
+Do you have any suggestions?

 I don't think that there is anything that could be harder than trying to get your kids to go to school and then coming back to find out that they are sick or need to stay home because they are in trouble or the police are at the house because they got into drugs.
 What can you do to stop this?
 How do you get your kids to do what you want?
 What about the parents?
 And how can you get your kids to follow your example and not do drugs?